RetroFlow Blog

 • Too frequent can cause fatigue if not managed

 The key finding: Regular, consistent retrospectives beat both too few and too many.
+Companies practicing continuous improvement see 37% lower employee turnover, which makes the investment in consistent retro cadence pay off beyond just sprint performance.

 Finding Your Team’s Rhythm